-- Must be three years old on or before the September count day for the district. - Student with an IEP will be funded @ .5 FTE. - Student without IEP is not funded.
+- Must be three years old on or before August 31 of the current school year. the September count day for the district. - Student with an IEP will be funded @ .5 FTE. - Student without IEP is not funded.

 4 year old Preschool (KIDS grade 02)